 My Finishing Points

-HIIT is not sprint training, it’s middle distance (400-800m) work at best (the speed skating version of this was lap-on/lap off or about 35 seconds on and 60 seconds rest) and, as noted above, I’ve yet to see anybody hold up the physique of a middle distance runner to argue for HIIT.
+HIIT is not sprint training, it’s middle distance (400-800m) work at best and short sprinters never do it.
+In speed skating, our version of this was a lap-on/lap-off workout which was roughly 35 seconds of near maximal work and about 60 seconds of rest.
+As I mentioned above, I’ve yet to see anybody hold up the physiques of a middle distance runner to argue for HIIT.
 That’s point one.

 True sprint training is not time-efficient if you do it right.
 I mean, fine, if you want to get hurt go to the track, warm-up a few minutes and then go 100m all out.
 Since you’ll likely only get 3 repeats before you pull a hamstring or hurt yourself, you’ll definitely be done quickly.
 And probably be done for 3-6 weeks while your muscle pull heals.

 And it’s not what builds the physique in the first place, this was all just addressing an incorrect hypothetical in the first place.
 If you want to build muscles, lift weights.
+Sprinting has nothing to do with it.
 That’s point three.

 Oh yeah, even in terms of the body fat issue, sprint coaches keep their athletes lean through lower intensity training (called running tempo which is not the same as how endurance athletes use the word), ice speed skaters do it with cycling and track cyclists do it with low-intensity work on the road.
 The sprinting itself does jack for reducing bodyfat and the low intensity methods win out every time.
-So sprint if you’re a sprinter and that’s that.
+If you’re a sprinter you should perform sprint training.

 And now, hopefully, this topic should be good and well addressed and finished (yet somehow it won’t be).